GiantFurosemide/CryoEm_Angular_Distribution/README.md

   For example, when Rot_min=10,Rot_max=60,Tilt_min=10,Tilt_max=60,remove_percent=0.3,particle_number_threshold=1700, script will delete 30% particles randomly for each section, of which particle number is larger than 1700 and section in range_rot(10,60),range_tilt(10,60).

-  Another round of 'parse_and_preview' with new star file will be helpful to compare the angular distribution before and after removal.
+  Another round of 'parse_and_preview' with the new star file will be helpful to compare the angular distribution before and after removal.

   When using **'auto-mode'**, you should input True Flag in Function 'fix_euler_distribution'.
-  Instead of inputing a Euler angle range to select sections, all sections (all intervals in heatmap) will be sorted by the number of particles.
+  Instead of inputting an Euler angle range to select sections, all sections (all intervals in the heatmap) will be sorted by the number of particles.
   'select_percent' will select sections from the sections with most particles to the least until the selected particle number reach the ('select_percent' x total particle number).
 Then, for each selected section, random particles will be deleted by 'remove_percent'.

-## jupyter lab will be helpful
+## Jupyter lab will be helpful
-  By using output star file as input, you are able to check angular Distribution conviniently from heatmap to tell whether to remove more or not.
+  By using the output star file as input, you are able to check angular Distribution conviniently from the heatmap to tell whether to remove more or not.

 ### examples
 #### before removal